myarolin/Natural_Language_Processing_with_Reddit/README.md

 ### Techniques/Models Used:
 -	Numpy, Pandas, Matplotlib, Seaborn
 -	NLTK (stopwords, PorterStemmer)
--	Sklearn (CountVectorizer, Tfidf vectorizer, LatentDirichletAllocation, Truncated SVD, RandomForestClassifier, LogisticRegression, KNeighborsClassifier, StandardScaler)
+-	Sklearn (CountVectorizer, KNeighborsClassifier, StandardScaler)

 ### Data source:
 The dataset consists of posts that were web scraped from various programming-focused subreddits on reddit.com in December 2016.
 The dataset contains 26,688 rows and 53 columns.